mogolola/competition-examples/chalab-examples/Iris/starting_kit/README.md

 Usage:

 (1) If you are a challenge participant:
-- The file README.ipynb contains step-by-step instructions on how to create a sample submission for the Iris challenge.
+- The file README.ipynb contains step-by-step instructions on how to create a sample submission for the house price predict challenge.
 At the prompt type: jupyter-notebook README.ipynb
 - modify sample_code_submission to provide a better model
 - zip the contents of sample_code_submission (without the directory, but with metadata), or